evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-01/readme.md

 We will use the following [naming conventions](../../naming-conventions.md)

-Note, because Azure Log Analytics, Azure Container Registry and Azure KeyVault are global resource, they have to be named with unique name.
+Note, because Azure Log Analytics, Azure Container Registry, Azure KeyVault and APIM instance name are global resource and are part of global DNS, they have to be uniquely named.
 I suggest we prefix them by using your short name.

 ```bash
 WS_PREFIX='iac-ws2'